hunoong/slave2-A/week11/README.md

 # Week 11 [09.10.20]
-## Current Stage - during the week experiment
+## Current Stage - Experiment of the week
 During the week, I wanted to test out some birds feeding experiments. <br/>
 <br/>
 When I was struggling to improve the quality of detection camera the other day as the detector couldn't track the birds well in a far distance, a dove came to my balcony and I saw it resting on the fence.